 The questionnaire was carefully developed, reviewed by nine experts and pre-tested with nine Moroccan managers of SMEs.
 Like these types of questions: "Who" and "Where" (or their derivates - "how many" and "how much"), for our research question "Which managerial factors have a strong positive impact on export success?" it is more likely to favor survey method (Yin, 2009).
 This method is advantageous when the research is to describe the incidence or prevalence of a phenomenon.
 The survey method allows for a systematic determination of estimates of the population parameters through sampling that will allow the generation of rigorous, valid, reliable, and replicable results (Zikmund, 2003), and it offers an acceptable way to test the preliminary propositions advanced in this study (Czaja & Blair, 2005).
-Moreover, the purpose of this research is to describe and explain a link between two variables.
+Moreover, the purpose of this research is to demonstrate that international experience influences export success.
+It is therefore an explanatory question as it seeks to describe and explain a link between two variables.
 It does not require control of behavioral events and it focuses on contemporary events (Yin, 2009).
 It permits more strict and more precise statistical studies.
 It centers thoroughly with the positivist paradigm we adopted in the present work.
 Moreover, the quantitative design was found particularly suitable, because of time and financial limitations that hindered the researcher to undertake the longitudinal survey.